DJMare/express_Sequelize_RunningQueries_QueryBasedOnOperators/README.md

 WEB BROWSER

-(27) Navigate to localhost3000/actors to view the actor based on ID.:
+(27) Navigate to localhost3000/actors to view the actor based on the queries in the get() routes using the operators.

 NODEMON NOTE